 For my overseas readers, look at adding to your retirement account to boost, whether it is a 401(k) or Retirement Savings Plan account.

 Take advantage of your earning capacity

 Most of us are earning more in our 40’s than 20’s.
-While financial commitments are usually higher during our 40’s it’s a smart move to invest time (and money) into your professional development to maximise your earning potential.
-Put yourself in line for promotions or better paying job offers and invest your increased income, don’t spend it!
+While financial commitments are usually higher during our 40’s it’s a smart move to invest time (and money) into your professional development to maximize your earning potential.
+Put yourself in line for promotions or better-paying job offers and invest your increased income, don’t spend it!

 Add another income stream

 Having multiple income streams is KEY to building future financial security; especially if you’re a late financial bloomer.
 Start a side hustle, drive Uber on the weekends or get paid for your talents and skills on a peer-to-peer service platform to bring in some extra cash for investing.